Pelosi hopes to approve $33 bln Ukraine aid 'as soon as possible' | Politics

 Pelosi hopes to approve $33 bln Ukraine aid 'as soon as possible'

 U.S. House of Representatives Speaker Nancy Pelosi said on Friday she hopes to pass a $33 billion aid package for Ukraine requested by President Joe Biden "as soon as possible."
-Biden asked Congress on Thursday for $33 billion to support the government in Kyiv - a dramatic escalation of U.S. funding for the war with Russia more than two months after it invaded Ukraine.
+Biden asked Congress on Thursday for the money to support the government in Kyiv - a dramatic escalation of U.S. funding for Ukraine more than two months after it was invaded by Russia.

 Lawmakers from both parties said they wanted to approve the emergency funding request quickly, but there was no immediate word on exactly when the House of Representatives and Senate might vote amid disputes over what should be in any legislation.
 "We hope to as soon as possible pass that legislation," Pelosi told her weekly news conference.